N0namenull/gps-spoof-sdr/README.md

 # gps-spoof-sdr
 A scientific project that allows you to spoofe GPS coordinates using SDR

+<b> Simulation works only 300secs., it's restriction from gps-sdr-sim </b>

 ### Features

 + AIO, just clone repo and launch